 - II.
-The supervisory rating given in 2023 in the SREP process was either 1 or 2; - III.
-The entity in 2023 and until the date of approval of the financial statements and adoption of the resolution on profit distribution for 2023 did not violate the provisions on capital requirements of Regulation 2019/2033 and the Act on Trading in Financial Instruments11 and the provisions on liquidity requirements of Regulation 2019/2033. - B. Dividends in an amount not exceeding 100% of the net profit for 2023 may be paid only to brokerage houses that meet the criteria listed in letter (A), except that the criteria listed in letter A(I) were also met at the end of the 1st, 2nd and 3rd quarters of 2023. - C. Only brokerage houses that meet the following criteria combined may pay dividends in excess of their net income for 2023: - I. Have met the criteria listed in A(I) at the end of each quarter of 2023 and at the same time meet the criteria listed in A(III) and have made a net profit for 2023; - II.
-The supervisory rating given in 2023 in the SREP process was 1; - III.
-For entities that adopt a resolution to pay dividends: - a) the ratio specified in Article 9(1)(a) of Regulation 2019/2033 may not fall below 150% as a result of the resolution to pay dividends, - b) the ratio specified in Article 9(1)(b) of Regulation 2019/2033 may not fall below 187.5% as a result of the resolution to pay dividends, - c) the ratio specified in Article 9(1)(c) of Regulation 2019/2033 may not fall below 250% as a result of the resolution to pay dividends.
+The supervisory rating given in 2024 in the SREP process is either 1 or 2. - III.
+The entity in 2024 and until the date of approval of the financial statements and adoption of the resolution on profit distribution for 2024 did not violate the provisions on capital and liquidity requirements of Regulation 2019/2033 and the Act on Trading in Financial Instruments15. - B. Dividends in an amount not exceeding 100% of the net profit for 2024 may be paid only to brokerage houses that meet the criteria listed in letter (A), except that the criteria listed in letter A(I) also meet at the end of the 1st, 2nd and 3rd quarters of 2024. - C. Only brokerage houses that meet the following criteria combined may pay dividends in excess of their net income for 2024. - I. Meet the criteria listed in A(I) at the end of each quarter of 2024 and listed in A(III) and have made a net profit for 2024. - II.
+The supervisory rating given in 2024 in the SREP process is 1. - III.
+For entities that adopt a resolution to pay dividends: - 1) the ratio specified in Article 9(1)(a) of Regulation 2019/2033 may not fall below 150% as a result of the resolution to pay dividends, - 2) the ratio specified in Article 9(1)(b) of Regulation 2019/2033 may not fall below 187.5% as a result of the resolution to pay dividends. - 3) the ratio specified in Article 9(1)(c) of Regulation 2019/2033 may not fall below 250% as a result of the resolution to pay dividends.

-Entities applying the transitional provisions referred to in section nine of Regulation 2019/2033 for the purposes of dividend policy shall determine the ratios indicated in letters (a)-(c) without applying these transitional provisions.
+Entities applying the transitional provisions referred to in section nine of Regulation 2019/2033 for the purposes of dividend policy shall determine the ratios indicated in items 1-3 without applying these transitional provisions.